-When we know what consumers are doing we can adjust advertising to meet their needs.
+When we know what consumers are doing, we can adjust advertising to meet their needs.
 Real estate professionals are using data analytics to determine how best to target paid and organic traffic.
 Agents use consumer data to target their advertising to the market where it is most effective.
 Developers can also use advertising data to drive their sales campaigns.
 Banks use targeted advertising to reach lenders.
-Advertising professionals catering for the real estate business can make more informed decisions based on what types of advertising yields the most results.
-With data analytics advertising is more likely to succeed.
+Advertising professionals catering to the real estate business can make more informed decisions based on what types of advertising yields the most results.
+With data analytics, advertising is more likely to succeed.

 9. Competition Analysis

-Data analytics can provide performance reviews on different types of real-estate businesses or agents, for example who is selling the most, what consumer rating a business receives, which developers are most trustworthy, which public real estate businesses to invest in.
+Data analytics can provide performance reviews on different types of real-estate businesses or agents.
+For example, who is selling the most, what consumer rating a business receives, which developers are most trustworthy, or which public real estate businesses to invest in.